gcbel/joinmidi/README.md

 - Install dependencies with `npm install`.
 - Initialize database using psql (run `psql -U your_username -d postgres` and `CREATE DATABASE midi_db`)
 - Configure environment variables as specified in the .env.EXAMPLE file in a .env file in the server folder.
+- Run `npm run seed` to seed database with user information.
 - Run `npm run start` to start the application.

 ## Usage